RGBCube/site/site/blog/nix-iceberg.md

 string interpolation.

 Nix will ignore an invalid `\` escape after the `''` escape in an indent string.
-Or if it is a valid one, it will just append the `\` escape to the string, ignoring the `''` escape.
+Or if the `\` escape is valid , it will just append the `\` escape to the string, ignoring the `''` escape.

 ## `(x: x x) (x: x x)`

-This expression is a way to make Nix recurse forever and stack overflow.
+This expression is a way to make Nix recurse forever and overflow its stack.
 Nix can't detect it either, as the evaluated thunk is always different.

 ## Derivations are just memoized `execve`